Roseyroseo/Is_Less_More-Analyzing_Ratings_by_Recipe_Complexity/README.md

 |      306168 |        40 |         6 |               9 |        5 |            5 |

+<iframe src="assets/tagcountsplot.html" width=800 height=600 frameBorder=0></iframe>

 Since the tags might yield some important categorical data for our analysis, we have identified some we might find useful like `easy` which we can use to identify simple recipes from the get-go, and others that give us descriptive ways of identifying simplicity.
+The plot showcases the popularity of simpler, less time-consuming recipes at a glance.
+Given the prevalence of the tag, we will give it its own boolean column.

-<iframe src="assets/tagcountsplot.html" width=800 height=600 frameBorder=0></iframe>
+<iframe src="assets/correlationheatmap.html" width=800 height=600 frameBorder=0></iframe>

 ---